Millennial Money Man

 Atmos generates income from loaning its deposits to clean energy initiatives, and some of that money goes to customers in the form of earned interest.
 Atmos then makes money on the spread between the loan and the interest it pays to customers.

-Atmos Financial features
+Atmos Financial Features

 High-interest rate savings account